AztecProtocol/aztec-packages/docs/docs/misc/glossary/call_types.md

 #### `prove`

 This creates and returns a transaction request, which includes proof of correct private execution and side-efects.
 The request is not broadcast however, and no gas is spent.
-It is typically used in testing contexts to inspect transaction parameters or check private execution failure.
+It is typically used in testing contexts to inspect transaction parameters or to check for execution failure.

 #include_code local-tx-fails /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

+Like most Ethereum libraries, `prove` also simulates public execution to try to detect runtime errors that would only occur once the transaction is picked up by the sequencer.
+This makes `prove` very useful in testing environments, but users shuld be wary of both false positives and negatives in production environments, particularly if the node's data is stale.
+Public simulation can be skipped by setting the `skipPublicSimulation` flag.

 #### `send`

 This is the same as [`prove`](#prove) except it also broadcasts the transaction and returns a receipt.
 This is how transactions are sent, getting them to be included in blocks and spending gas.
 It is similar to [`eth_sendTransaction`](#eth_sendtransaction), except it also performs some work on the user's device, namely the production of the proof for the private part of the transaction.

 #include_code send_tx yarn-project/end-to-end/src/e2e_card_game.test.ts typescript

-Unlike many Ethereum client libraries, `send` does not first `simulate` the call, so when testing for expected public execution failure use `simulate` as `send` will broadcast a valid transaction that reverts.